archmedian/policies/intl/en/product/product_1_code/terms/index.md

 *Last updated: May 7, 2020*

 From everyone at {{ company_name }}, thank you for using our products!
 We build them to help you do your best work.
-There are millions of people using {{ company_name }} products every day.
+There are many people using {{ company_name }} products every day.
 Because we don't know every one of our customers personally, we have to put in place some Terms of Service to help keep the ship afloat.

 When we say “we”, “our”, or “us” in this document, we are referring to {{ owner_legal_name }}.